-On November 2, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
-Petitioner alleges that she suffered a shoulder injury as a result of her November 13, 2014 influenza ("flu") vaccination.
-Petition at ¶¶ 3-4.
+On January 4, 2016, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of her October 17, 2014 influenza ("flu") vaccination.
+Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On March 22, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+On March 21, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent "concluded that petitioner's alleged injury is consistent with SIRVA [shoulder injury related to vaccine administration]; that a preponderance of the evidence establishes that her SIRVA was caused-in-fact by the flu vaccination she received on November 13, 2014; and that no other causes for petitioner's SIRVA were identified."
-Id. at 2.
-Respondent also agrees that "the statutory six month sequela
+Specifically, respondent "concluded that petitioner's alleged injury is consistent with SIRVA, and that it was caused in fact by the flu vaccine she received on October 27, 2014."
+Id. at 3.
+Respondent agrees that no other causes have been identified for petitioner's injury, and that petitioner suffered "the sequela of her injury for more than six